divonlan/genozip/docs/coverage.rst

 Data Types: SAM, BAM and FASTQ

-``genocat --show-coverage my-file.bam.genozip`` displays the per-contig Coverage and Depth.
+``genocat --show-coverage=all my-file.bam.genozip`` displays the per-contig Number-of-reads, Number-of-bases and Depth.

-``genocat --show-coverage-chrom my-file.bam.genozip`` does the same, but just for contigs that are chromosomes.
+``genocat --show-coverage my-file.bam.genozip`` does the same, but just for contigs that are chromosomes.

 Fine details:

+  *Number-of-bases* is the number of bases mapped to a contig, excluding bases with a ``S`` (Soft Clip) CIGAR (see 1.4.6 `here <https://samtools.github.io/hts-specs/SAMv1.pdf>`_).

-  *Coverage* is the number of bases mapped to a contig.
+  *Number-of-reads* is the number of reads mapped to a contig.

   *Depth* is the Coverage divided by the Length (LN) of the contig.